Privacy and ethics

 - Appropriate measures are taken to ensure databases are secure and confidential information is not passed on to anyone not authorised to receive it.

-- High Performing Students Team staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.
+- Selective Education Team staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.

 The NSW Department of Education of 105 Phillip Street Parramatta NSW 2150 is subject to the Education Act 1990, Privacy and Personal Information Protection Act 1988 and Health Records and Information Privacy Act 2002.